 Climbing helmets are designed and certified to protect your head from rockfall or other falling (or dropped) debris.
-They are also are great if you accidentally hit your head against the rock (perhaps a ledge or roof you didn’t notice).
-They can also provide protection to your head if you fall and bang into the rock, although this case isn’t tested during the certification process.
-But climbing helmets can only offer all of these protections if they are fitted correctly, so we’re here with some key fitting tips to help.
+They are also are great if you accidentally hit your head against the rock (perhaps a ledge or roof you didn’t notice) and can provide protection to your head if you fall and bang into the rock, although this case isn’t tested during the certification process.
+Climbing helmets can only offer all of these protections if they are fitted correctly, so we’re here with some key fitting tips to help.

-There are a few key ways to make sure a helmet fits when you try it on at the store, or to adjust your helmet that you already own.
+There are a few ways to make sure a helmet fits when you try it on at the store, or to adjust your helmet that you already own.
+(We’ll go over each of these in detail, but want to give you a heads up of what we’ll cover.)

 1. Make sure your head fits in the helmet (sometimes easier said than done)